Skip to main content

 • Increased oestrogen levels:

-• Testicular tumours (eg, Leydig's cell tumour) which secrete estradiol.
+• Testicular tumours (for example, Leydig's cell tumour) which secrete estradiol.

 • Hermaphroditism.

-• Neoplasms producing human chorionic gonadotrophin (hCG) - eg, lung: hCG stimulates Leydig's cells to excrete estradiol.
+• Neoplasms producing human chorionic gonadotrophin (hCG) - for example, lung: hCG stimulates Leydig's cells to excrete estradiol.
 Also, gastric carcinomas, renal cell carcinomas and hepatomas.

 • Adrenal tumours: these can release oestrogens.